Licensed Practical Nurse to Bachelors of Science in Nursing Program (LPN to BSN)

 2 credit hours

-This course focuses on knowledge and skills that professional nurses need to effectively respond to challenges in the rapidly changing healthcare system.
-Students examine issues regarding access to care, affordability, equity, and social justice along with select social, political, legal, and organizational communication factors which influence professional nursing practice and the healthcare system.
-Topics include organizational communication, legal issues, healthcare policy, regulatory influences, professional advocacy, use of technology in the professional environment, and transition into practice.
-Prerequisite: All Nursing courses through NUR 301
+This course focuses on knowledge and skills that new nurses need to effectively respond to challenges in the rapidly evolving healthcare system.
+Students examine issues regarding select social, ethical, political, legal, and organizational communication factors and issues which influence professional nursing practice and the healthcare system.
+Prerequisites All Nursing courses through NUR 301

 NUR 306: Nursing Management and Leadership